flea2003/TrackAnomalyDetection/stress-tester/README.md

 Run the project by executing the `./gradlew bootRun` command.
 This will start the stress-test simulator.

 Note that before starting this project, the backend and Kafka should be started and the required topics created.
-Please follow the detailed instructions in the `../backend` folder on how to start Kafka and the backend and what topics to create.
+Please follow the detailed instructions in the `../backend/README.md` file on how to start Kafka and the backend and what topics to create.